 Prosecutors and judges are always quick to draw conclusions about people accused of domestic violence, even when the circumstances are debatable.
 Don’t face these charges alone.
 Instead, contact a reliable Everett domestic violence attorney to help defend your rights and your family’s well-being.

-At Russell & Hill, we have decades of experience handling family abuse cases and protecting households across Everett and surrounding areas.
+At Russell & Hill, PLLC, we have decades of experience handling family abuse cases and protecting households across Everett and surrounding areas.

-Our team of experienced domestic violence attorneys in Everett are here to provide the guidance you need.
+Our team of experienced domestic violence attorneys in Everett is here to provide the guidance you need.
 Get in touch with us by giving us a call, visiting our offices in Everett, or by filling out our online contact form today!